Making purchases through credit cards can help you manage your finances and if you pay up in time there is no extra cost involved.

 Do you have a credit card?
 If yes, then it’s important to know how you can make the best use of it while purchasing goods.
 Credit cards are simply a loan granted to you with a predetermined range of amount through which you can purchase anything over and above your salary limit.

-One should generally avoid taking a loan unless it’s a necessity.
+If it is not required, do avoid taking a loan.
 However, making a purchase through credit cards can help you in managing your finance and if you pay up in time there is no extra cost involved.
 Payments through credit card allow you to repay the amount within 45-50 days which means you get an extra 15-20 days to clear off your bills without even paying interest.
 Moreover, even if you think you may not be able to pay the money in two consecutive months, you can opt for EMI options where you may make the repayments over a period of a few months.